george0st/qgate-graph/docs/how-to-read.md

  - NOTE: You can predicate systems crash based on the reaching the limited the response time or based on out of memory error (or performance degradation based on disk swapping).

+## 3. The conclusion

+I hope this description helped you understand these charts better and faster.
+If you have any suggestions for improvement, please contact me 'steuer(dot)j(at)seznam(dot)cz'